-The Company granted performance share units as performance based awards under the 2010 Plan in the first quarter of 2018 that are subject to performance conditions over a three year performance period for the years ending 2018 through 2020.
+The Company granted performance share units as performance based awards under the 2010 Plan in the first quarter of 2019 and 2018 that are subject to performance conditions over a three year performance period beginning in the year of the grant.
 Upon meeting the prescribed performance conditions, employees will be issued shares which vest immediately at the end of the measurement period.
-Currently the Company expects participants to earn 61,700 shares related to the 2018 performance share grants.
-For performance share grants in prior years, upon meeting the prescribed performance conditions, in the first quarter of the year subsequent to grant, and employees were issued RSUs, a portion of which is subject to vesting over the two years following the end of the performance period.
+Currently the Company expects participants to earn 47,958 and 64,489 shares related to the 2019 and 2018 performance share grants, respectively.
+For performance share grants in prior years, upon meeting the prescribed performance conditions, in the first quarter of the year subsequent to grant, employees were issued RSUs, a portion of which is subject to vesting over the two years following the end of the performance period.
 In accordance with ASC 718, such awards are being expensed over the vesting period from the date of grant through the requisite service period, based upon the most probable outcome.
-In the first quarter of 2018 and 2017 there were 64,040 and 87,876 performance share units that converted into RSUs, respectively.
+In the first quarter of 2018 there were 64,040 performance share units that converted into RSUs, respectively.
 Upon conversion, the first third of the RSUs issued will immediately vest and be converted into common shares.
-The remaining two thirds of the RSUs issued will vest ratably over the remaining two-year vesting period.
-The fair value per share of the awards is the closing stock price on the date of grant, which was \$37.40, \$33.60 and \$19.88 for the 2018, 2017 and 2016 grants, respectively.
-The Company recognized \$1,880, \$1,768 and \$1,382 of compensation expense calculated under the fair value method for shares that were, as of December 31, 2018, expected to be recognized through the requisite service period the fair value method for shares that were, as of December 31, 2018, expected to be recognized through 2021.
+The remainingtwo thirds of the RSUs issued will vest ratably over the remaining two-year vesting period.
+The fair value per share of the awards is the closing stock price on the date of grant, which was \$36.48, \$37.40 and \$33.60 for the 2019, 2018 and 2017 grants, respectively.
+The Company recognized \$1,420, \$1,880 and \$1,768 of compensation expense related to the awards granted in the years ended December 31, 2019, 2018, and 2017, respectively.
+The unrecognized compensation expense calculated under the fair value method for shares that were, as of December 31, 2019, expected to be recognized through the requisite service period was \$781 and is expected to be recognized through 2022.

-14. Earnings Per Share
+15. Earnings Per Share

 Basic earnings per share of common stock is computed by dividing net income by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share of common stock is computed by dividing net income by the weighted average number of common shares, using the two-class method.
 As the Company has granted RSUs that both participate in dividend equivalents and do not participate in dividend equivalents, the Company has calculated earnings per share pursuant to the two-class method, which is an earnings allocation formula that determines earnings per share for common stock and participating securities according to dividends declared and participation rights in undistributed earnings.
 Under this method, all earnings (distributed and undistributed) are allocated to common shares and participating securities based on their respective rights to receive dividends.
-Diluted net earnings per share is calculated by dividing net income attributable to common stock and dilutive common stock outstanding during the period.
+Diluted net earnings per share is calculated by dividing net income attributable to common stockholders by the weighted average number of common stock and dilutive common stock outstanding during the period.
 Potential common shares in the diluted net earnings per share computation are excluded to the extent that they would be anti-dilutive.